 As a Department, we are always evaluating our performance: What are we doing?
 Why are we doing it?
 How are we doing it?
-We’re using our experiences today to create better policing practices for the future.
-Our methods today might not be the same as our methods in 2050, so we’re constantly innovating the ways in which we serve and protect the people of South Bend and its visitors.
+We’re using our experiences of yesterday and today to create better policing practices for the future.
+Our methods now might not be the same as our methods will be in 2050, so we’re constantly innovating ways in which we serve the people of South Bend and our visitors.

-This constant questioning and growth reflects Mayor Pete’s five City pillars that guide how departments conduct their services.
-I’m proud to say that these five pillars—Excellence, Accountability, Innovation, Inclusion, and Empowerment—fit well with police practices.
-We continually seek to embody these five pillars in order to strengthen the connection between SBPD, the community, and City government as a whole.
+This constant self-questioning and growth reflects how departments conduct their services.
+Our five pillars—Excellence, Accountability, Innovation, Inclusion, and Empowerment—fit well with police practices.
+We continually seek to embody these pillars in order to strengthen the connection between SBPD, the community, and City government as a whole.

-Many police chiefs throw around the term “community-oriented policing.”
-I’ve found that phrase to be overused and too generic.
-Instead, SBPD practices community-involved and community-invested policing, with community input, for our city.
+Many police chiefs often use the term “community-oriented policing.”
+I’ve found this phrase to be overused and too generic.
+Instead, SBPD practices community-involved and relationship-policing, with community input, for our city.
 This means that for us to succeed, we must be in conversation with you, our community.
-We want to hear your feedback and have an open conversation.
+We want to hear your feedback and have open dialogue.